What is PGT and PGT-SR?

 What are the potential problems or risks of PGT-SR?

-PGT-SR tests for a specific chromosomal rearrangement only.
+5) PGT-SR does not test for chromosomal aneuploidy: PGT-SR tests for a specific chromosomal rearrangement only.
 It does NOT test whether the embryo has a correct number of chromosomes.
 The risk of having an embryo affected by a chromosomal aneuploidy (extra or missing chromosomes) is influenced by the age of the women.
 The older the woman is, the higher the chance of having a pregnancy with an incorrect number of chromosomes (aneuploidy).
 This is separate from the problem of chromosomal rearrangement that one of the partners carries, which has no association with the woman’s age.
 An aneuploid embryo will fail to implant mostly, or miscarry in early pregnancy.
 Occasionally, it may grow to term and may result in a baby with birth defects.
 Pre-implantation Genetic Testing for Aneuploidies (PGT-A) is a test to check if the embryo has a correct number of chromosomes.
 It is possible to perform both PGT-SR and PGT-A tests simultaneously with the same biopsied cells.
-Read the information sheet on Pre-implantation Genetic Testing for Aneuploidies (PGT-A) for more information.

-PGT-SR does NOT and CANNOT detect any genetic disorders such as Thalassaemia.
+6) PGT-SR does not screen for or detect any genetic disorders: PGT-SR does NOT and CANNOT detect any genetic disorders such as Thalassaemia.
 If either one or both partners carry a specific genetic disorder that could impair the normal development of a child affected by the disorder, the couple should consider Pre-implantation Genetic Testing for Monogenic / Single Gene Disorders (PGT-M).
-Read the information sheet on Pre-implantation Genetic Testing for Monogenic / Single Gene Disorders (PGT-M) for more information.